Country of Origin

 2-channel video system: Source: Oppo BDP-105; DAC: Kinki Studio; Preamp: Wyred4Sound STP-SE II; Power amp: Pass Labs XA-30.8; Loudspeakers: German Physiks HRS-120; Room: ~6x4m

-As we'd expect from a crack team under Lars Kristensen and Michael Børresen who at Nordost invented the most audible upsell—their cable comparator demos became legendary at trade shows—this new range again has clear tiers of good, better, best.
+As we'd expect from a crack team under Lars Kristensen and Michael Børresen who at Nordost invented the most audible upsell—their cable comparator demos became legendary at trade shows—this new range again has clearly defined tiers of good, better, best.
 All share the form factor shown above.
 All related models run the same core circuitry with identical published specs.
-The four types break out into a 300wpc Pascal class-D based integrated amplifier, an MC phonostage, a PCM/DSD DAC and a streamer+app.
+The four component types break out into a 300wpc Pascal class-D integrated amplifier, an MC phonostage, today's PCM/DSD DAC and a streamer+app.
 The 180 stack represents the first tier.
-As the 280 quad, the second tier adds more proven Ansuz noise traps like tesla coils and analog-dither tech.
+As the 280 group, the second tier adds more proven Ansuz noise traps like tesla coils and analog-dither tech.
 For example, the D-180 DAC has 36 x active tesla coils, 104 x PCB-based coils and 5 x dither circuits.
 For the D-280, those scale up to 72, 176 and 8 respectively.

 The D-580 makes them 108, 248 and 11.
-This also reflects as scale weights of 5.4kg, 5.6kg and 7.3kg.
-Further in the 580 squad, the wood-composite case gets titanium struts [see above], a titanium resonator and a pure copper liner inside.
+This also reflects as weights of 5.4kg, 5.6kg and 7.3kg.
+Further in the 580 squad, the HDF case gets titanium struts and a pure copper liner inside.
 So resonance control isn't exclusive to the Ansuz Darkz footers reviewed here nor their matching titanium rack; and hysteresis effects from the ubiquitous use of aluminium are minimized already in the entry-level 180 versions.
 Should you stack yours, mechanical grounding is built in.
+For today's digital cases, we get 32bit/192kHz and DSD128 sample rate support with THD sub 0.005%, 4.5Vrms out on RCA exclusively, Z-out of 100Ω, standby draw below 0.5W, idle draw of 50W and dimensions of 103 x 384 x 400m HxDxW.

 Would you like to download the current image?